lara-unb/multi-camera-ros/README.md

 `python3 start_cameras.py`

-After that, is necessary run the ROS nodse of the kalman filter and the marker visualziation, given by the following commands, respectively:
+After that, is necessary run the ROS nodes of the kalman filter and the marker visualization, given by the following commands, respectively:
 ```
 rosrun kalman_filter kalman_filter
 rosrun marker_viz visualization_node